southwick-associates/dashboard-sa-template/github_vignettes/workflow-overview.md

 ## Analysis Steps

+A suggested data processing sequence is outlined below.

+### Initialize new state

+TODO

 Template code is yet to be populated in this repository.
 It will live in "1-prep-license-data".
 Rather than needing to clone or download the repo, I'll likely write an `salicprep::new_state(state, period)` to pull the necessary files from the repo into the relevant state-period folder.

-### Initialize new state

-TODO

 ### Load Raw data into SQLite